-- swelling in the knee
+- swelling of the knee (especially the outer aspect)

 - pain or soreness on the outside of the knee